-The only API difference introduced by these approaches is the instances using the latter one supports the ViewMap::get_backing_array() method, which provides access to the underlying CelloView<enzo_float, 4>.
+The only API difference introduced by these approaches is the instances using the latter one supports the EnzoEFltArrayMap::get_backing_array() method, which provides access to the underlying

+CelloView<enzo_float, 4>.
 If that method is invoked on an instance that uses the first approach, the program will abort and print an error message.
-To that end, the ViewMap::contiguous_arrays() instance method let's you determine which approach is being used.
+To that end, the EnzoEFltArrayMap::contiguous_arrays() instance method let's you determine which approach is being used.

-Note: The ViewMap::get_backing_array() method was introduced as an "escape-hatch" to facilitate optimizations in particularly performance critical parts of the code (e.g. a Riemann Solver).
-Whenever this function is used, it introduces implicit assumptions about the properties of an ViewMap instance (in addition to requiring a particular data organization, it usually introduces an assumption about the underlying key ordering).
+Note: The EnzoEFltArrayMap::get_backing_array() method was introduced as an "escape-hatch" to facillitate optimizations in particularly performance critical parts of the code (e.g. a Riemann Solver).
+Whenever this function is used, it introduces implicit assumptions about the properties of an EnzoEFltArrayMap instance (in addition to requiring a particular data organization, it usually introduces an assumption about the underlying key ordering).

 We strongly advise that you avoid using this method unless you deem it absolutely necessary.
-In many cases, the API of ViewMap is sufficiently fast for retrieving the required CelloViews before an expensive nested for-loop or in the outermost level of a nested for-loop.
+In many cases, the API of EnzoEFltArrayMap is sufficiently fast for retrieving the required CelloViews before an expensive nested for-loop or in the outermost level of a nested for-loop.

-As an aside, there is room for optimizing the way that ViewMap implements key-lookups (which may produce a small speedup).
+As an aside, the way that EnzoEFltArrayMap implements key-lookups could be refactored and sped up considerably.